tejash05/SafeClick/README.md

 npm run build

-🔹 To Start the Dashboard (Client):
+🔹 To Start the Dashboard (Client)

-Run:
+Run the following:

 cd frontend
 npm run dev

-🔹 To Start the Dashboard (Server):
+🔹 To Start the Dashboard (Server)

-Run:
+Run the following:

 cd backend
 cd api